Fantastic Four (2005 video game): Plot

 While they are there, Alicia Masters is kidnapped by the mummy creatures who have come to life by the Puppet Master, which throws Ben into an outrage.
 Reed intends to disable the security system to free her, but they have to deal with animated mummies and dinosaurs.
 They free Alicia but end up destroying half the museum while repelling the reanimated creatures, which infuriates Victor to no end.

 In his last attempt to alleviate his anger towards them, he has a conversation with Sue in which he attempts to find out why she continues to stay with Reed.
 She says she can't abandon them because they're her family now, which prompts Victor to send Doombots after them to destroy them after they finish their meeting.
 The four have a massive battle in Times Square, which they nearly demolish with the help of the VDI Mechs, prompting Nick Fury, to take them to the Vault prison for their safe keeping.

 They arrive there and are quarantined until Dragon Man decides to break out and cause utter chaos.
 The Fantastic Four's security systems are deactivated and they try to restore order.
 They are successful in their mission so when they reach the entrance at the top of the prison, they encounter Fury who agrees to release them on one condition: that they find out what happened to his laboratory.

 When they arrive, they discover it has been taken over by mutated plants and insectoid creatures and they must destroy the station after obtaining the power source they need to finish powering Reed's transformation chamber.
 This proves to be successful and the machine is powered up to its maximum.

 With this knowledge, Victor travels to the Baxter Building with the intent to defeat the Fantastic Four.
 He sets Reed's security systems against them and lures Ben to the transformation chamber where he steals his power.
 The remaining three fight against an enhanced Dr. Doom but his power is too great and they are defeated.
 Ben, however, feels terrible for leaving his friends just because he wanted to look normal again, so he decides to re-enter the transformation chamber and turn back into the Thing.
 Dr. Doom is about to destroy them when Ben busts out onto the roof and savagely attacks him, allowing his teammates to recover.
 They fall to the street and the other three join them there to finish Doom once and for all.

 Development

 Zak Penn and Martin Signore co-wrote the story for the game.
 Penn also wrote a draft of the film, which served as the basis of the game.
+The game was released in North America on June 27, Australia on July 1, and Europe on July 15, 2005.